-Note: This is a term referred to in IVS and used in valuation for financial reporting.
-There is no relation to AIC Fee Appraiser and Non-fee Appraiser categories, or reference to Appraisal for any purpose other than financial reporting to indicate that the person writing the report is at arm's length to the Client.
+Note: This is a term referred to in the International Valuation Standards (IVS) and used in valuation for financial reporting.
+It is not related to AIC Fee Appraiser and Non-fee Appraiser categories, or a reference to Appraisal for any purpose other than financial reporting to indicate that the person writing the report is at arm's length to the Client.

-3.23 EXTRAORDINARY ASSUMPTION:
+3.25 EXTRAORDINARY ASSUMPTION:

-An assumption, directly related to a specific Assignment, which, if found to be false, could materially alter the opinions or conclusions. [see 6.2.7, 7.9]
+An assumption, directly related to a specific Assignment, which, if were not assumed to be true, could materially alter the opinions or conclusions. [see 6.2.7, 7.9]

-Extraordinary Assumptions presume as fact otherwise uncertain information about or anticipated changes in the physical, legal or economic characteristics of the subject property, or about conditions external to the subject property such as market conditions or trends, or the integrity of data used in an analysis.
+Extraordinary Assumptions presume uncertain information about or anticipated changes in: the physical, legal or economic characteristics of the subject property; or about: conditions external to the subject property such as market conditions or trends, or the integrity of data used in an analysis to be fact.